shtrausslearning/shtrausslearning.github.io/docs/markdown/blog/posts/2023-11-20-stock_prediction.md

     - Fruit & vegetables are the 2 most frequently bought product categories
     - Non-members are the most frequent buyers within the store
-    - Cash is the most frequently used payment method,
+    - Cash is the most frequently used payment method
     - 11am is the busiest hour with regards to number of transactions
     - On average non-members overspent gold, standard and basic members & premium members spent the most